 OK all done.
 It’s time now to preview and send your finished invoice.
 Click on the “Preview” button and you should see a nicely formatted draft of your invoice.
 You can view a PDF version of your invoice by clicking the “Print” button or if you are happy to proceed then you can send it directly to your client.

-Remember, providing you entered an email address and contact for your client earlier, the system will send a link directly into a branded control panel where your client can preview their invoice.
+Providing you entered an email address and contact name for your client, the system will send a link directly to a branded client area where your client can preview their invoice along with any invoices you have issued to this client in the past.

 If you just want to flag the invoice as sent without notifying the client, then simply click on the corresponding link.
 Updating the invoice to “Sent” ensures that the balance of the invoice is then registered on your debtor account and will be visible on your Dashboard.